rdpoor/mulib-support/docs/using_mulib.md

 If you want to view the API for individual mulib modules, you can find them in the [mulib core repository](https://github.com/rdpoor/mulib/tree/main/core).

-<h3 id="download_mulib">I want to download `mulib`</h3>
+<h3 id="downloading_mulib">Downloading `mulib`</h3>

-When getting started, you will probably want to download both mulib-support and mulib.
+When getting started, you should to download both mulib-support and mulib.
 To do this, open a shell window and:

 ```
 $ cd <my project directory>